Well-being

 Most of all, Conscious Eating is natural, kind, and filled with peaceful self-compassion.

-Conscious Eating breaks diet habit and leads to a calmer, more reasonable, thoughtful relationship with food.
+Conscious Eating breaks diet habits and leads to a calmer, more reasonable, thoughtful relationship with food.

-Often when women talk about, “my relationship with food” it comes from a position of power – the food being more powerful.
+Often, when women talk about “my relationship with food,” it comes from a position of power – the food being more assertive.

-There is a seesaw back and forth, between knowing that you need to follow your own path versus the overwhelming messages that this plan or that diet will be “the one.”
+There is a seesaw back and forth between knowing that you need to follow your path versus the overwhelming message that this plan or that diet will be “the one.”
 You never really reach a middle ground.

 Consciously make decisions that are guided by your self-knowledge.